RDAppel/calendar-extension/readme.md

 ### Installation

-1. To install, download the files as a .zip file.
-Extract the contents somewhere on your computer.
+1. To install, download the files as a .zip file, using the green Code button above.
+2. Extract the contents somewhere on your computer.
-2. Open Chrome and open the Extensions tab. (... > More Tools > Extensions).
+3. Open Chrome and open the Extensions tab. (... > More Tools > Extensions).
-3. Turn on Developer Mode (top-right corner), then select the Load unpacked button.
+4. Turn on Developer Mode (top-right corner), then select the Load unpacked button.
-4. Select the folder that you extracted in step 1.
+5. Select the folder that you extracted in step 1.

 ### Usage